What Is the GMAT? Full Form, Registration, Fees, and More!

 Can I Retake the Test?

-Yes, you can!
-You can take the test up to eight times, with a minimum of 16 days between attempts.
+Yes, you can retake the GMAT exam; however, you must wait at least 16 days between attempts.
 The test can only be taken up to five times in a single year, even if your scores are canceled.
 Recorded scores are valid for five years, and all non-canceled scores from the past five years will be reported.

-The online version can be retaken once.
-If you have a technical issue that requires you to retake the test, this will not count toward your retake limit if the issue can be verified.
+If you face a technical issue while taking the exam, you may be allowed to retake the exam at no additional cost.
+In such events that require you to retake the test, it will not count toward your retake limit if the issue can be verified.

 Getting started with registering and studying for the test can be challenging to do alone, but a Shorelight advisor can give you the support you need.
 They will advise you every step of the way and help you confidently prepare for your exam so you can work toward studying at your ideal university.